Soutea/Data-Viz-Interface/README.md

 - oxygen.json: *A very basic mocked flow from https://www.mockaroo.com/schemas/new*
 - db_flow1.json: *A more realistic attempt on a mocked database flow.*
-- db_flow2.json: *Another version of a mocked database flow.*
+- db_flow2.json: *Another realistic version of a mocked database flow.*

 ## Graphs
 Each file in this folder has code-comments for guiding.
 In case the code is unfamiliar or difficult to follow, please look at the documentation.
 In order to preview the graphs (Not a completed styling!), visit https://soutea.github.io/Data-Viz-Interface/ and add the path to the wanted version.
 For example, if graph_1.html will be viewed, visit https://soutea.github.io/Data-Viz-Interface/Graphs/graph_1.html